Winnipeg: Early history

-Winnipeg lies at the confluence of the Assiniboine and the Red River of the North, a location now known as "The Forks."
+Winnipeg lies at the confluence of the Assiniboine and the Red River of the North, a location now known as "the Forks".
 This point was at the crossroads of canoe routes travelled by First Nations before European contact.
 Evidence provided by archaeology, petroglyphs, rock art, and oral history indicates that native peoples used the area in prehistoric times for camping, harvesting, hunting, tool making, fishing, trading and, farther north, for agriculture.

-Estimates of the date of first settlement in this area range from 11,500 years ago for a site southwest of the present city to 6,000 years ago at The Forks.
+Estimates of the date of first settlement in the area range from 11,500 years ago for a site southwest of the present city to 6,000 years ago at the Forks.
 In 1805, Canadian colonists observed First Nations peoples engaged in farming activity along the Red River.
 The practice quickly expanded, driven by the demand by traders for provisions.
 The rivers provided an extensive transportation network linking northern First Peoples with those to the south along the Missouri and Mississippi rivers.
 The Ojibwe made some of the first maps on birch bark, which helped fur traders navigate the waterways of the area.

-Sieur de La Vérendrye built the first fur trading post on the site in 1738, called Fort Rouge.
-French trading continued at this site for several decades before the arrival of the British Hudson's Bay Company after France ceded the territory following its defeat in the Seven Years' War.
+Sieur de La Vérendrye built the first fur-trading post on the site in 1738, called Fort Rouge.
+French trading continued at the site for several decades.
+The British Hudson's Bay Company took over when France ceded the territory following its defeat in the Seven Years' War.
 Many French men who were trappers married First Nations women; their mixed-race children hunted, traded, and lived in the area.
-Their descendents are known as the Métis.
+Their descendants are known as the Métis.